portellam/xbox-and-xbox-360-title-data/databases/BACKLOG.md

 - [ ] add more?

-- [ ] migrate databases to own git repository?
-Or keep here and migrate scripts elsewhere?
+- [ ] add both CSV and JSON files.
+CSV files are viewable in Markdown as tables!

 - [ ] *Xbox* and *Xbox 360:* master database file with following columns:
 	1. **Title ID**